KDKahlo/AfterTinder/README.md

 # After Tinder
-After Tinder aims to provide tools for healthy love relationships.
+After Tinder aims to provide couples with tools to build and maintain healthy love relationships.

 ## Setup